 GOING INTO LABOUR

-The student midwife then told me I wasn’t in established labour because my contractions weren’t regular enough yet; to go home, take a bath and have something to eat.
+She then told me I wasn’t in established labour because my contractions weren’t regular enough yet; to go home, take a bath and have something to eat.
 Then, of course, told me I’d have to come back in the morning for an induction if nothing had progressed further by then.
+Again, this wasn’t portrayed as though I has any choice in the matter.
 I was adamant my baby would be here before the following morning!

 As my contractions were getting stronger and closer together, I suddenly felt so disheartened.
 I felt I was not coping with my surges as well as my first labour.
 Little did I know how close I was to having my baby!
 Elba was sitting on the sofa just opposite from me at this point.
 I asked my mum to take her up to bed.

 Jack spoke to the hospital again just after 7.30pm.
 We explained how my labour had progressed substantially since leaving the hospital.
 They kept firing questions at Jack, who was repeating them to me.
-I was not in the right frame of mind to be answering questions.
-I had zoned in; focusing on my body, my breath, the swaying of my hips.
+It was getting harder and harder to converse and answer him.
+I had zoned in; focusing on my body, my breath, flowing and moving intuitively.
 They asked Jack if we wanted an ambulance sent out or if we could make the 25 minute journey back to the hospital in the car.
 I just looked at him.
 I think my eyes said it all.
 At this point I had no idea how close together my contractions actually were, I just knew there was no way we were getting back to the hospital in time for our baby’s arrival.

 I felt calm.
+I had accepted that we were doing this at home, just us.
 Whilst mum took Elba to bed, Jack and I stood in the lounge swaying together.
 He took my weight as I hung from his shoulders.
 I felt the roar in my throat and the urge to bear down.
-When my mum returned I told her felt like I needed a poo, so she helped me into the downstairs toilet.
+When my mum returned I told her I felt like I needed a poo, so she helped me into the downstairs toilet.
 As I pulled down my leggings, the pad I had placed in my pants to catch my waters had a little blood on it.
 The sight of blood made me feel uneasy.
 Mum asked Jack to grab some towels from the airing cupboard.
 I went to the toilet and we laughed as she wiped my bum for the first time since I was a toddler!
 It still makes me crease just thinking about it.

 A second later I felt my baby crowning.